jessspea/challenges/log.md

 **Challenge 3**<br />
 **Challenge 3.1 (extra)**<br />
 - Look up packer<br />
-	-Installed Packer-
+	- Installed Packer
-	-set `PATH=$PATH:"path where packer is saved"` so we can run packer when we start terminal- -Create json script-
+	- set `PATH=$PATH:"path where packer is saved"` so we can run packer when we start terminal
+	- Create json script
-	-Create a KS configfile-<br />
+	- Create a KS configfile-<br />

 - Create a centos 7 base box with packer and commit the packer JSON config file -Then use `packer build centos7packer.json` This will download and varify the iso and spin up the virtual box-<br />